bowenwen/transit_chatbot/README.md

 docker build --tag my_action_image .
 `

-*If you decide to build your own, please modify the docker-compose file accordingly.*
+*If you decide to build your own image, please modify the docker-compose file accordingly.*

-### start chatbot service
+### Start chatbot services

 `
 docker-compose up -d
 `

-*You need to set up your own chatbot services and configure connectors, read more about connectors [here](https://rasa.com/docs/core/0.13.2/connectors/).*
+*You need to set up your own chatbot platform connectors with relevant credentials, read more about connectors [here](https://rasa.com/docs/core/0.13.2/connectors/).*

+*While you are configuring your connectors, you might want to use a tunnel service if you are not configuring on a server or cloud service with public domain. [ngnork](https://dashboard.ngrok.com/get-started) offers free tunnel service.*

-### To cleanup the docker containers
+### Cleanup containers

 `docker-compose down`